LukeDowell/java-for-prime-students/README.md

 closer to being fluent in another.

 Java is a very different language from Javascript.
-It is meant to solve a different set of problems, so the environment that you work will potentially feel unfamiliar.
+It is meant to solve a different set of problems which can make it feel unfamiliar and intimidating to Javascript programmers.
 On top of that, Java absolutely revolves around OOP concepts.
 There are core ideas that are going to feel unfamiliar to you in the beginning and I want you to know that it's OK if you read something and don't understand it right